 If you’re buying a new build home, you’ll likely be told to check for ‘snagging defects’ before moving in.
 These checks will allow you to check for minor repairs, such as chipped paint and unhinged kitchen cupboards, and can save you thousands in repairs in the long run, if, for example, you later discover a poorly fitted window that has a draft.
 Choose a home snagging inspection and get that piece of mind.

 According to Property Reporter, a mere 2 per cent of new-build homes reach the market without any snags, meaning that the other 98 per cent of new builds face a variety of snags of varying severity.
-It means it is important for new build home buyers to know what to look for when performing a check for themselves.
+It means it is important for new-build home buyers to know what to look for when performing a check for themselves.

 If you’re buying a new build, here are the most common defects being found across inspections and the potential cost of rectifying these issues.